-Banks can accelerate their transformation journeys by following five guiding principles of risk management transformation, gleaned from the actions and behaviours of the Risk Management Leaders:
+Banks can accelerate their transformation journeys by following five guiding principles of risk management transformation, gleaned from the actions and behaviors of the Risk Management Leaders:

-- Standardise and modernise the risk modeling life cycle.
+1. Standardize and modernize the risk modeling life cycle.

 SAS is the leader in analytics.
 Through innovative software and services, SAS empowers and inspires customers around the world to transform data into intelligence.
 SAS gives you THE POWER TO KNOW®.